If your child is experiencing a mental health emergency

 • 22 large private rooms that allow a parent or guardian to stay overnight with their child

-• Care for kids as young as 6 years old (once fully operational)
+• Care for kids as young as 6 years old and up to 18 years old and still in high school

 Care team and tailored treatment